taher-dev/Culinary-Canvas/README.md

 * **Visual Dashboard:** Browse all your saved recipes in a clean, modern, and responsive card-based layout.
 * **Follow Along Mode:** Cook with ease using an integrated video player alongside a checklist for your recipe steps.
 * **Secure Authentication:** Robust user authentication system supporting multiple providers (Email/Password, Google).
-* **Unified Account Linking:** Sign in with any linked method to access the same account, thanks to a smart account linking system.
 * **Cloud Data Persistence:** Your recipe data is securely stored in the cloud with Firestore, accessible from any device.
 * **Full Responsiveness:** A mobile-first design ensures a seamless experience on desktops, tablets, and smartphones.